hyphacoop/handbook/Policies/respect-in-workplace.md

 ## Policy Review

-This policy is reviewed annually and approved by the Operations Working Group Lead.
+This policy is reviewed annually and approved by the Operations Working Group Leader.